applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 1. All of the query and reference sequences are homologous.
 In this case, they are all sequences of the 16S rRNA gene from archaea and bacteria.
 This may or may not be the case in real-world applications.
 Sometimes you'll work with gene-specific databases such as Greengenes, and sometimes you'll work with non-specific databases such as the NCBI nucleotide database (nr).
 Regardless, the search process is similar.
 2. The distance between each query sequence and its most closely related sequences in $R$ will vary widely.
 Sometimes $q$ will be an exact match to a reference sequence $r_i$, and sometimes we may have as little as $50\%$ similarity.

-As we work through the next sections, imagine that we're exploring scaling this system up, so that instead of search just one or a few query sequences against the reference database, we ultimately want to apply this to search millions of sequences against the database.
+As we work through the next sections, imagine that we're exploring scaling this system up, so that instead of searching just one or a few query sequences against the reference database, we ultimately want to apply this to search millions of sequences against the database.
 This would be the real-world problem we faced if we had collected 16S rRNA sequences from the environment (which would of course be unannotated) using high-throughput DNA sequencing.

 ## A complete homology search function <link src="0C9FCS"/>

-Let's define a homology search function that aligns each provided query sequences $q_i$ with each of our reference database sequences ($r_1, r_2, r_3, ... r_n$).
+Let's define a homology search function that aligns each provided query sequence $q_i$ with each of our reference database sequences ($r_1, r_2, r_3, ... r_n$).
 This function will take as input one or more query sequences, and the reference database.
 We'll call the top scoring alignments for each $q_i$ the *best hits*, and we'll specifically request some number (`n`) of best hits for each $q_i$.
 The output of this function will be a summary of the `n` best hits for each query sequence, including some technical information about the alignment and the taxonomy associated with the corresponding reference sequence.
-We'll then review the taxonomy annotations for our best hits, and from those make an inference about the taxonomy annotation for $q$.
+We'll then review the taxonomy annotations for our best hits, and from those make an inference about the taxonomy annotation for $q_i$.

 Spend a minute looking at this function to understand what it's doing.